-*Note: These steps won't mean anything unless you have already determined your target market and have a clear understanding of who are aiming to serve.
-If you aren't sure yet, and need help learning more, I'd be happy to chat with you in more detail.
-Book your 20-minute free consultation.
+*Note: These steps won't mean anything unless you have already determined your target market and have a clear understanding of who you are aiming to serve.
+If you aren't sure yet and need help learning more, I'd be happy to chat with you in more detail.
+Book your 20-minute Free Assessment Call.

 How confident are you in asking your audience questions?
 Whether it's to sign up for your mailing list, buy your service, engage in your social media post or fill out a survey - Do ever feel like you don't want to 'bother them' by asking?
 Do you hesitate because you fear they'll say no?
 If you answered yes to those questions, you're not alone.
 It's something that takes practice and we often have to overcome the negative mindset around reaching out to others and asking questions.
 This is the simplest, yet most effective way to learn what your target market wants from you, yet it so often gets overlooked.
 When in doubt… ASK!

 I've had 10+ years in the sales industry where we were always asking questions, constantly following up, and still to this day, I find it to be one of the most important skills to continue building on.

 People generally enjoy giving their opinions and it provides such valuable insights directly from your audience.
 Why waste time and money guessing what your target market wants... when you could just ask them what they want instead?
 Whether it's sending out a survey, hitting the streets, writing a personalized email, or sharing your question in a social media post, there is ALWAYS a way to ask.
 Questions = Connections

 "Asking the right questions takes as much skill as giving the right answers." - Robert Half.